haskell/haskell-language-server/README.md

 # ide

 Integration point for ghcide and haskell-ide-engine.
 One IDE to rule them all.
+Read the [project's background](https://neilmitchell.blogspot.com/2020/01/one-haskell-ide-to-rule-them-all.html).

 This is *very* early stage software.